ROMpom15/geo-sent-nlp/README.md

 # si425project #
 ## Description: ##
     Our goal is to compare viewpoint differences/sentiment between American and Chinese news outlets.
-For instance, we will be comparing what kinds of opinions American and Chinese citizens have about the Taiwan Strait, South China Sea, the American and Chinese militaries, American and Chinese navies, shipbuilding in both countries, and economies in both countries.
+For instance, we compare American and Chinese opinions about the Taiwan Strait, South China Sea, the American and Chinese militaries, American and Chinese navies, shipbuilding in both countries, and economies in both countries.
 Our general approach to achieving this is to use a news source's data set card to access the contents of the news articles.

-    We will then attempt to extract the sentences/paragraphs surrounding the terms/topics listed above and evaluate the perspectives of the respective nationalities.
+    We  then attempt to extract the sentences/paragraphs surrounding the terms/topics listed above and evaluate the perspectives of the respective nationalities.
 Our sources of data are CNN's DailyMail data set taken from HuggingFace (for English articles) and THUCNews taken from figshare (for Chinese articles).

-    This is an interesting topic because it's pretty relevant to the US Navy and Marine Corps and the current geopolitical tensions between the US and China, so it would be cool to analyze what is actually being said on a lower level closer to the general public as opposed to what senior leaders throw at each other.
+    1. topic analysis src/topic_ana

-    1. Sentiment analysis
+        # James

-        Compare sentiment distributions (means, variances) across countries and topics.
+    2. Topic-specific linguistic summaries

-    2. Topic-specific linguistic associations
+        # Elijah

         A user inputs a “hot-button” topic (e.g., South China Sea).
         Using document embeddings and vector search, we extract top co-occurring words and multi-word expressions.